Caertos/8-BitsProcessor/README-EN.md

 │   ├── bit.js             # Core bit logic
 │   ├── transistor.js      # Hardware simulation test
 │   └── bitacora1.1.1.md   # Development log (Bilingual)
+├── logicGates/             # Fundamental logic gates
+│   ├── logicGates.js      # Implementation of AND, OR, NOT, XOR
+│   ├── logicGatesTest.js  # Exhaustive tests with visualization
+│   ├── bitacora1.1.2.md   # Development log (Bilingual)
+│   ├── AND.png            # AND gate simulation in Tinkercad
+│   ├── OR.png             # OR gate simulation in Tinkercad
+│   ├── NOT.png            # NOT gate simulation in Tinkercad
+│   ├── XOR-OFF.png        # XOR simulation - OFF state
+│   └── XOR-ON.png         # XOR simulation - ON state
 └── [other components as they are developed]
 ```